HomeBooks, News & EducationPdf Reader Apps for Android

 4. Google Drive PDF Viewer

 If your documents already live in Drive, the built in viewer is the path of least resistance.
 Tap a PDF and it opens instantly, no extra install, with search and basic sharing right there.
 It is completely free.
-You will not annotate or sign here, but for quick reference, receipts, and shared work files it is the most frictionless way to read a PDF on Android without juggling another app.
+Drive now does basic freehand annotation too, so you can grab the annotate button and highlight or draw with a finger or stylus, though it still will not fill forms or place a binding e-signature.
+For quick reference, receipts, and shared work files it is the most frictionless way to read a PDF on Android without juggling another app.

 5. Foxit PDF Editor

-The Microsoft 365 app quietly doubles as a solid PDF reader, which makes sense if your day runs on Word and Excel.
+The Microsoft 365 Copilot app, renamed from the old Microsoft 365 (Office) app in early 2025, quietly doubles as a solid PDF reader, which makes sense if your day runs on Word and Excel.
 It opens PDFs cleanly, lets you sign and annotate, and can even turn a phone photo into a PDF.
 It is free for personal use, with more under a subscription.
 We reach for it when a document arrives in a Teams or Outlook thread and we just want to read it in place.

 7. WPS Office

 WPS bundles a genuinely good PDF reader inside a full office suite.
-Opening, searching, and night reading all feel polished, and it converts PDF to Word or images without sending you to a website.
-It is free with ads, and a Premium tier clears them.
-We like it for travel, since one app then covers reading a contract, editing a spreadsheet, and signing a form on the same flight.
+Opening, searching, and night reading all feel polished.
+It can convert PDF to Word or images right on the phone, but that conversion now sits behind the Premium tier, so reading is free while exporting is not.
+The free version also shows ads that Premium clears.
+We still like it for travel, since one app then covers reading a contract, editing a spreadsheet, and signing a form on the same flight.

 9. MuPDF Mini